-384. In the case of a member of teaching staff at a school or sixth form college, the case manager must consider whether to refer the matter to the TRA to consider prohibiting the individual from teaching.
+402. In the case of a member of teaching staff at any school, sixth form college, or 16-19 academy the case manager56 must consider whether to refer the matter to the TRA to consider whether the individual should be prohibited from teaching (see paragraph 352 of Keeping Children Safe in Education for further information)57.

-385. There is a legal requirement for employers to make a referral to the DBS where they consider an individual has engaged in conduct that harmed (or is likely to harm) a child; or if a person otherwise poses a risk of harm to a child.
+403. There is a legal requirement for employers to make a referral58 to the DBS where they consider an individual has engaged in conduct that harmed (or is likely to harm) a child; or if a person otherwise poses a risk of harm to a child (paragraph 348 of Keeping Children Safe in Education for further information).